MasaoFujii/pg_cheat_funcs/README.md

 because fast promotion is available only in 9.3 or later.
 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+This function is available only in 11 or before.
+Since 12, this is supported in PostgreSQL core.

 ### SETOF record pg_recovery_settings()
 Return information about all parameter settings in recovery.conf.